Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 The mass edge can be calculated from a three-body decay $S_1$, where the $\tau-$jet accumulates the energy of the pion ($\pi^\pm$).
 This can be expressed in terms of the mass of the leptoquarks, mass of $\tau$ and the neutrino.
 As the leptoquark is at the TeV scale, from the collider perspective we can consider the last two particles as massless and this leaves us with the mass edge at $\sim m_{S_1}$ as shown in \autoref{invedge}.
 In \autoref{LQdcy}(b) we show the distributions at 14\,TeV LHC for the two benchmark points BP1, BP2 and the dominant SM background $t\bar{t}$.
 It is clear that the invariant mass of $c$ and $\tau$ (rather the $\pi^+$) $m^{\rm max}_{c\pi^+}$, gives mass edge at $\sim $ 1.5\,TeV and 2.0\,TeV for the respective benchmark points, where the contributions are coming from all three production modes $b-g$ and $c/t-g$ fusions.
 The dominant SM background $t\bar{t}$ does not show any mass edge at these two regions.

-We also present, in \autoref{medge}, the number of events for the interval $(m_{\pi c} <m_{\rm edge})- (m_{\pi c} \geq m_{\rm edge})$ with reconstructed invariant mass of $\tau-$ and $c-$ jets as $m_{\pi c}$ for the benchmark points and the total SM background at the LHC/FCC for three different center of mass energies.
-Similar to the previous analysis, the 14\,TeV and 30\,TeV results are for 1000 fb$^{-1}$ integrated luminosity, whereas, 100\,TeV numbers correspond to an integrated luminosity of 100 fb$^{-1}$.
+We also present, in \autoref{medge}, the number of events for the interval $(m_{\pi c} <m_{\rm edge})- (m_{\pi c} \geq m_{\rm edge})$ with reconstructed invariant mass of $\tau-$ and $c-$ jets, denoted as $M_{\tau c}\equiv m_{\pi c}$, for the benchmark points and the total SM background at the LHC/FCC at two different centre-of-mass energies by identifying the $\tau$-jet as hadronic one prong ($\pi^\pm$) jet.
+Additionally, we implement the $W$- and $Z$-boson vetoes on the di-jet and di-lepton invariant masses, and put the hardness cut of $p_T^H \geq 1200$ GeV to obtain these numbers.
+The top quark backgrounds are further reduced by demanding $n_{b-\rm{jet}} = 0$.
+Similar to the previous analysis, we present the numbers at the 30\,TeV and 100\,TeV results are for 1000, 100 fb$^{-1}$ integrated luminosities, respectively.
 Here $m_{\rm edge}$ represents the mass-edge (or mass-wall) that we see for BP1 and BP2 in \autoref{LQdcy}(b) and thus a asymmetry around it is constructed by selecting events in the interval $(m_{\pi c} <m_{\rm edge})- (m_{\pi c} \geq m_{\rm edge})$.
-Clearly, we see that except for the BP2 scenario with 14\,TeV center of mass energy, all benchmark points cross $5\,\sigma $ signal significance.
-The background numbers in \autoref{medge} includes contributions from all possible backgrounds such as $t\bar{t},\,VV,\,VVV\,tWZ$ etc.
+In both benchmark points, we achieve a $\sim3.8\sigma$ significance at the centre-of-mass energy of 30 TeV.
+This increases to $7.08\sigma$ for BP1, and $7.36\sigma$ for BP2, when we move to the 100 TeV LHC/FCC.
+The background numbers in \autoref{medge} includes contributions from all possible backgrounds i.e. $t\bar{t}, \, VV,\, VVV,\, t\bar{t}V,$ and $tVV$.